joaomilho/Enterprise/README.md

 * `fdc` final disruptive class
 * `fuc` final unnecessary class

-#### Enterpresey™ terms:
+#### Enterprisey™ terms:

-After the prefix, a class name may have any number of Enterpresey™ terms.
-In Enterprese™, differently from other languages, class names are not open to developers' "cre-a-ti-vi-ty".
+After the prefix, a class name may have any number of Enterprisey™ terms.
+In Enterprise™, differently from other languages, class names are not open to developers' "cre-a-ti-vi-ty".
 That's because naming is known to be a hard problem, and limiting the alternatives makes it so much more predictable.
 Also, forcing developers to comply with that list will boost communication, since they'll share a common lingo.

-Here's the full list of accepted Enterpresey™ terms:
+Here's the full list of accepted Enterprisey™ terms:

 ||||||||
 |-|-|-|-|-|-|-|